WPManageNinja/wpsocialninja-docs/guide/social-chat/template-layout-social-chat-wp-social-ninja.md

 ---
-title: "Template Layout | Social Chat | WP Social Ninja"
+title: "Template Layout"
 description: ""
 ---

-# Template Layout | Social Chat | WP Social Ninja
+# Template Layout

 **WP Social Ninja** is a diverse plugin.
 Along with Social Reviews and Feeds, this plugin offers a **Social Chat** option on your website.&nbsp;